meringlab/FlashWeave.jl/README.md

 ## Citing ##

-To cite FlashWeave, please refer to the preprint on BioRxiv:
+To cite FlashWeave, please refer to the preprint on bioRxiv:

 ```
 Tackmann, Janko, Joao Frederico Matias Rodrigues, and Christian von Mering.
 "Rapid inference